 The inner ear is a complex network of tiny structures.
 Some of the structures control balance and our perception of head alignment.
 Others regulate fluid inside the ear and transform sound into electrical signals that are sent to the brain.
 Dysfunction at any point can cause dizziness.
 Common inner ear problems include:

 - Benign vertigo.
 The fluid in the inner ear contains tiny crystals that influence our perception of gravity.
-If the tiny crystals become dislodged, they can move into a different part of the inner ear called the semicircular canal, causing short but intense periods of dizziness, or a spinning sensation—especially when a person is lying down.
-Using a simple, effective procedure called canalith repositioning, a physician will have a patient hold the body in a series of seated and reclining positions that move the crystal back into its proper place within the inner ear.
+If the tiny crystals become dislodged, they can move into a different part of the inner ear called the semicircular canal.
+This can cause short but intense periods of dizziness, or a spinning sensation—especially when a person is lying down.
+In a simple procedure, a physician will have a patient hold the body in a series of seated and reclining positions, which move the crystals back into their proper place.
 Patients are also given exercises to practice at home to ensure the crystal does not become dislodged again.

 - Ménière's disease.
 The precise cause of Ménière's disease is unclear, but many researchers believe that it is caused by fluid buildup in the inner ear.
 Patients with Ménière's disease feel pressure in their ear similar to the pressure that builds up during an airplane’s descent.
 They might also experience hearing loss, or tinnitus, or ringing in one ear.
 The drug dyazide works to reduce these symptoms in some patients.
 Others might see benefit from the drug betahistine.

 - Vestibular neuritis.
 Sometimes the inner ear can become inflamed, usually because of an infection.
 This can lead to a severe sensation of dizziness that builds up over several hours.
 For some patients, this dizziness causes extreme nausea, vomiting, and discomfort.
-The inflammation is treated with steroids, but it takes about two to three weeks for most symptoms to abate—and up to six months for patients to achieve a more complete recovery.
+The inflammation is treated with steroids, but it takes about two to three weeks for most symptoms to abate.
+It also takes up to six months for patients to achieve a more complete recovery.

 How are blood pressure problems treated in patients with dizziness?

-Patients who experience lightheadedness and dizziness often have poor circulation—and the sensations can be most apparent when sitting up or standing, particularly after having been seated or reclining for several hours.
+Patients who experience lightheadedness and dizziness often have poor circulation.
+The sensations can be most apparent when sitting up or standing, particularly after having been seated or reclining for several hours.

 Dizziness is also a common symptom of the blood pressure medications such as alpha channel blockers or calcium channel blockers, and prostate medication.
 If patients are taking those medications, the best treatment for their dizziness is to consult with their primary care physicians to determine if switching medication is possible.